jawahar273/practNLPTools-lite/README.md

 Practical Natural Language Processing Tools for Humans.<br>
 practNLPTools is a pythonic library over SENNA and Stanford Dependency Extractor.

-> If you have issue after installed then follow my [wiki](https://github.com/jawahar273/practNLPTools-lite/wiki)

 Functionality
 =============